“What’s the best font size?”

 Probably.
 The research we consulted earlier is for images on paper, not on screen.
 Type on paper is sharp, offers good but not dazzling contrast, and doesn't emit light directly at your eyes.
 Most screens are not as sharp as that, and they are sources of glare to the eyes.

 Still, a high-DPI or “Retina” screen is going to offer a far better image for the eye than traditional screens.
-We probably can assume that the research findings are accurate for devices such as the MacBook Pro, Surface Book, Chromebook Pixel, and "Retina" iPads, phones and tablets.
+We probably can assume that the research findings are applicable to devices like the "Retina" MacBook Pro, Surface Book, Chromebook Pixel, iPads, and most phones.

 This may not be the case for lower-resolution screens.
 My hunch is that traditional Mac/PC displays, with their larger, chunkier pixels, require slightly larger text to compensate for less precisely formed letters.
 I haven’t found research into this specific area though, so I can’t factor this into our calculations.